jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `paranoia` - Solf delete
   > * `multipart-post` - Adds a streamy multipart form post capability to Net::HTTP.
 Also supports other methods besides POST.
   > * `mechanize` - The Mechanize library is used for automating interaction with websites.
 Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
-  > * `money-rails` - This library provides integration of the money gem with Rails.